churchers/vm-bhyve/README.md

     # make install

+If you want to run guests other than FreeBSD, you will need the grub2-bhyve package;

+    # pkg install grub2-bhyve

+Additionally, NAT support is only available if you have dnsmasq installed.

+    # pkg install dnsmasq

 ## Initial configuration

-First of all you will need a directory to store all your virtual machines and vm-bhyve configuration.
+First of all, you will need a directory to store all your virtual machines and vm-bhyve configuration.
 If you are not using ZFS, just create a normal directory:

     # mkdir /somefolder/vm